 On a higher level, huge operators like BT or Telefónica are able to include Netflix or Amazon subscription (or both) in the offer package.
-Which means users get streaming service into their TVs as a regular channel and pay for everything in one bill.
+This means users get streaming services into their TVs as a regular channel and pay for everything in one bill.
 For the customer it means fewer boundaries in the viewing experience and less paperwork to worry about.
-For providers that use innovative billing solutions like MaxBill, that make mutual settlement calculation and invoice generation easy and precise, it doesn’t take much work but brings a lot of benefits.
+For providers that use innovative billing solutions like MaxBill, which make mutual settlement calculation and invoice generation easy and precise, it doesn’t take much work but brings a lot of benefits.

 On the Way to Exclusivity: a Never-Ending Race